AgungDanuWijaya/INVDFT/README.md

     public String user_param = "1";

 ------------
-Setelah semua persiapan selesai dilakukan, kita dapat memulai proses optimisasi.
-Langkah-langkah dari proses optimisasi adalah sebagai berikut.
+After all preparations have been completed, we can begin the optimization process.
+The steps of the optimization process are as follows:

-- Run file inversi.java on Interface package
+- Run the inversi.java file in the Interface package.
-- Run file cluster.java on Interface package
+- Run the cluster.java file in the Interface package.
-- run script SELECT * FROM Quantum.error on mysql server to see error on every iteration;
+- Run the script SELECT * FROM Quantum.error on the MySQL server to see errors on every iteration.

 ## Example of Neural-Like XC parameter optimization
-Misal kita akan membuat model XC dari gambar dibawah.
+Suppose we want to create an XC model based on the image below.

 <img src="https://github.com/AgungDanuWijaya/INVDFT/blob/main/Screenshot%20from%202024-02-06%2015-20-15.png" alt="dftk logo" height="200px" />

-Langkah pertama adalah mendefinisikan model neural like XC agar dikenali oleh INVDFT.
-Definisi model xc dapat dilakukan pada drv_ann.java pada ann package.
-Untuk model model neural like, potongan script akhir dari drv_ann.java adalah sebagai berikut.
-Pada script dibawah input berperan sebagai $\rho$, gamma berperan sebagai $\nabla \rho$, dan gammas berperan sebagai $\nabla^2 \rho$.
+The first step is to define the neural-like XC model to be recognized by INVDFT.
+The definition of the XC model can be done in drv_ann.java in the ann package.
+For the neural-like model, the final script section of drv_ann.java is as follows.
+In the script below, the input acts as $\rho$, gamma acts as $\nabla \rho$, and gammas act as $\nabla^2 \rho$.